rishabhrajkapoor/Arthropod-HGT-chimeras-2025/README.md

 ### extract_taxonomically_filtered_accessions.ipynb
 Contains scripts to extract arthropod protein accessions from NR, used for subsequent filtering in phylogenetic database construction.
 ### add_suppressed_aedes_albopictus_hmmsearch.ipynb
-Add a secondary chimera of XP_021699539.1 recovered in the first pipeline iteration run on *A. albopictus* annotation release GCF_006496715.1, but later marked as an lncRNA in the current *A. albopictus* annotation release.
-We confirmed its expression and sequence via RT-PCR and Sanger sequencing after the first iteration, so manually added XP_029735553.1 back for consideration as a secondary chimera of XP_021699539.1.
+Add a secondary HGT-chimera of XP_021699539.1 recovered in the first pipeline iteration run on *A. albopictus* annotation release GCF_006496715.1, but later marked as an lncRNA in the *A. albopictus* annotation release available at the time of writing.
+We confirmed its expression and sequence via RT-PCR and Sanger sequencing after the first iteration, so manually added XP_029735553.1 back for consideration as a secondary HGT-chimera of XP_021699539.1.
 ### hmmsearch_analysis_and_clustering.ipynb
 Processes `hmmsearch` results into TSVs with headers.
-Then uses `hmmsearch` and BLAST results to identify secondary chimeras, perform orthologous clustering, verify secondary chimeras via interval BLAST search, and output a table of verified clusters with taxonomic information.
+Then uses `hmmsearch` and BLAST results to identify secondary HGT-chimeras, perform orthologous clustering, verify secondary chimeras via interval BLAST search, and output a table of verified clusters with taxonomic information.
 ### diamond_secondary.sh
 Searches intervals of putative secondary chimeras vs NR with DIAMOND BLASTp.
 Called by `hmmsearch_analysis_and_clustering.ipynb.`
 ### phylogenetic_dataset_construction.ipynb